B-T-D/TicTacToe_AI/README.md

     $ python3 -m tictactoe

 # Playing a game
-Enter moves as row, column integer coordinates between 0 and 2 inclusive.
+Enter moves as row, column coordinates in [0 ..
+2] (integers between 0 and 2, inclusive).
 For example, (0,0) marks the top left corner square, (1,1) the center, and (2,0) the bottom left corner:

            col 0   col 1   col 2
     row 0  (0,0) | (0,1) | (0,2)